zeroc-ice/ice/cpp/BuildInstructionsWindows.md

     msbuild msbuild\ice.proj /t:BuildDist /p:Platform=x64

+To build the test suite using the NuGet binary distribution use:

+    msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all

 If you want to build all supported platforms and configurations at once, use:

     msbuild msbuild\ice.proj /p:BuildAllConfigurations=yes